3D Printing Materials and Processes Guide

 In just two years, 3D printing technologies have advanced dramatically, and additive manufacturing applications have skyrocketed.
 Whereas prototyping was the most common use-case in in previous years, research and development now tops use cases.
 Others, like production parts, bridge production, jigs, fixtures and tooling and repair have grown sharply in the last two years.

 Even though the popularity and use of 3D printing have been increasing rapidly, there are still several challenges that brands must tackle.
-In the first additive manufacturing survey we conducted in 2017, the biggest obstacles companies faced with 3D printing were the cost of pre- and post-processing, the cost of system equipment, the lack of in-house expertise and cost of 3D printing materials.
+In the first additive manufacturing survey we conducted in 2017, the biggest 3D printing challenges were the cost of pre- and post-processing, the cost of system equipment, the lack of in-house expertise and cost of 3D printing materials.

 Two years later, priorities have shifted from 3D printing technology to materials.
 This year, respondents listed the cost of materials, part quality, the cost of system equipment and the limited selection of materials as their largest challenges.
 Furthermore, 94% said that designers frequently choose traditional manufacturing methods due to the lack of additive manufacturing materials.
 But a lot will unfold with the bright future of 3D printing.